fortrabbit/blog/roadmap-to-hack-app.md

 ---

-title:      "Roadmap to Hack App"
+title: Roadmap to Hack App
 author: fl
 published: true
-excerpt:    "Where we are heading to."
+excerpt: Where we are heading to.
 image: road-to-hack.jpg
 created: 2015-04-20
+tags:
+  - chronicles
 ---

 # The rough road ahead